 |Member since||July 09, 2006|

-He played banjo with Mike Michaels (mandolin) and Jonathan Aaron (guitar) in the Stony Island Boys, a bluegrass trio that performed in 1960 and 1961 at numerous concerts at the University of Chicago (where the three were undergraduates), at the University of Michigan Folk Festival, and for a Harvard University International Seminar taught by Reuel Denney (co-author with David Riesman of "The Lonely Crowd").
-The group recorded at WUCB, the University of Chicago radio station (remastered to CD) and also gave a concert of its own at the Woodstock Playhouse in upstate New York in the summer of 1961.
+He played banjo with the late Mike Michaels (mandolin) and Jonathan Aaron (guitar) in the Stony Island Boys, a bluegrass trio that performed in 1960 and 1961 at numerous concerts at the University of Chicago (where the three were undergraduates), at the University of Michigan Folk Festival, and for a Harvard University International Seminar taught by Reuel Denney (co-author with David Riesman of "The Lonely Crowd").
+The group recorded at WUCB, the University of Chicago radio station (remastered to CD) and also gave a solo concert at the Woodstock Playhouse in upstate New York in the summer of 1961.